 Yes, there are walking and even bike tours that stop for coffee in Rome.
 Some are focused on coffee and others just include it as part of a food tour or general Rome walking or cycling tour.
 A great way to learn more about Italian coffee and get an introduction to the city with a local guide.

-- Espresso and gelato tour – This 2.5 hour walking tour takes you to several locations to taste some of Rome’s best coffee, pastries, and gelato!
+- This 2.5 hour walking food tour takes you to several locations to taste some of Rome’s best coffee, pastries, and gelato!
+This is an excellent tour to learn about Rome’s coffee culture and learn how to order coffee like an Italian.
+It can be booked as a group tour or a private tour.

 Are there any good tea places in Rome?